DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 Be respectful and remember that there’s a human on the other side of the screen.
 We do not have our own code of conduct, but we follow the [Python Software Foundation one](https://www.python.org/psf/conduct/).
 Please read the “Inappropriate Behavior” section.

+Some examples of inappropriate behaviour:

+* Judging the question or the person asking the question ("this is a stupid questions and everyone who can read docs knows the answer")

 Use threads.
 They help to keep the discussions more organized.